optsuite/optlib/README.md

 - [`GradientDiv.lean`](Optlib/Differential/GradientDiv.lean): the quotient rule of the gradient.
 - [`Lemmas.lean`](Optlib/Differential/Lemmas.lean): useful lemmas such as the mean-value theorem and the taylor's expansion.
 - [`Subdifferential.lean`](Optlib/Differential/Subdifferential.lean): the basic definitions and properties of subdifferentials for general nonsmooth functions.
-- Subdifferentials for general proper functions (with the extended real numbers as its range) (Ongoing)

 ### Convex